ACX Audiobook Royalties: How Much Do You Get Paid?

 According to ACX, “individuals and companies resident in the United States, United Kingdom, Canada, and Ireland who have a mailing address, valid local Taxpayer Identification Number (TIN), and banking details for one of these countries.”

-If you’re not from the US, UK, Canada, or Ireland, you’ll need to use Findaway Voices by Spotify, Audiobooks Unleashed, Lantern Audio, or some other distributor to get your audiobook to Audible, Amazon, and Apple Books.
+If you’re not from the US, UK, Canada, or Ireland, you’ll need to use Voices by INaudio, PublishDrive, StreetLib, Audiobooks Unleashed, Lantern Audio, or some other distributor to get your audiobook to Audible, Amazon, and Apple Books.
+(More here on the best audiobook platforms for self-publishing authors).

 You must also have an ebook or print book edition already for sale on Amazon.
 This is a requirement unique to the ACX platform.